zzzprojects/docs/linqtosql-plus.net/pages/documentations/bulk-delete.md

 ```

 ### How can I specify custom keys to use?
-You can specify custom key using the `ColumnPrimaryKeyExpression` option.
+You can specify a custom key using the `ColumnPrimaryKeyExpression` option.

 Read more: [ColumnPrimaryKeyExpression](/column-primary-key-expression)